JorgensenD/Phylonium_cluster/readme.md

 ```

 ### Shell script for qsub
 As phylonium is installed locally you will need to copy the directory to `$TEMPDIR` on the compute node to use the command.
 This script copies and runs on all `.fas` files in the current directory.
+Something similar to the following should be saved as a `.sh` or `.pbs` shell script.
 ```bash
 #PBS -S /bin/bash
 #PBS -N matrix